Automated fingerprint identification: Deployed systems

-The United States Integrated Automated Fingerprint Identification System holds the fingerprint sets collected in the United States, and is managed by the FBI.
+The United States Integrated Automated Fingerprint Identification System (IAFIS) holds the fingerprint sets collected in the United States, and is managed by the FBI.
+However, the IAFIS is being retired to make room for a more improved software called the Next Generation Identification (NGI) system.
 Many states also have their own AFISs.
 AFISs have capabilities such as latent searching, electronic image storage, and electronic exchange of fingerprints and responses.

 Many other countries and entities — including Canada, the European Union, the United Kingdom, Bangladesh, India, Israel, Pakistan, Sri Lanka, Argentina, Turkey, Morocco, Italy, Chile, Peru, Venezuela, Australia, Denmark, the International Criminal Police Organization, and various states, provinces, and local administrative regions — have their own systems, which are used for a variety of purposes, including criminal identification, applicant background checks, receipt of benefits, and receipt of credentials (such as passports).
 In Australia, the system is called the National Automated Fingerprint Identification System.

 European police agencies are now required by a European council act to open their AFISs to each other to improve the war on terror and the investigation of cross-border crime.
 The act followed the Prüm treaty, an initiative between the countries Belgium, Germany, Spain, France, Luxembourg, the Netherlands and Austria.
 While technically not being an AFIS itself, the Pruem treaty's decentral infrastructure allows AFIS queries on all European criminal AFISs within a reasonable time.